 Insurers will consider each claim on its merits, but acting contrary to government and BMC advice could invalidate some claims.

-Members should currently only be outdoors on their own or with other members of their household, but as always, members are asked to consider others and to act in a reasonable way so as to prevent causing injury to themselves or others at a time when the NHS really don’t need anything more to deal with.
-All members should adhere to advice provided by the Government.
+Members should currently only be outdoors on their own or with other members of their household or with small premitted groupings as per government guidance, but as always, members are asked to consider others and to act in a reasonable way so as to prevent causing injury to themselves or others at a time when the NHS really don’t need anything more to deal with and when Mountain Rescue Teams are limited in their capacity to respond to call-outs.
+All members should adhere to advice provided by the repective governments.

 Our club hut is closed; what compensation is there for us?